almostengr/fpp-weather-monitor-plugin/README.md

 ### Max Gust Speed

 Enter the wind gust speed, that if exceeded, the show will be stopped by the monitor.

+## Donate

+Enjoy using this plugin?
+Consider giving a donation to support the development efforts.